steve4744/WhatIsThis/README.md

 Version 3.4 of WhatIsThis (available on Spigot) should be used with Slimefun4 versions up to RC-26.

-Version 3.4.1 of WhatIsThis (see GitHub releases) should be used with Slimefun4 versions starting from RC-27.
+Version 3.4.1 of WhatIsThis ([download here](https://github.com/steve4744/WhatIsThis/releases/download/v3.4.1/WhatIsThis-3.4.1.jar "v3.4.1")) should be used with Slimefun4 versions starting from RC-27.

 ## Commands & Permissions